fneum/broad-ranges/README.md

 Guiding robust and comprehensive policy.

-What makes good policy advice?
+But what makes good policy advice?

 Where in parameter space is it cheap?